 - A. Provide a flue cap on all flues.
-It shall be similar to the Breident positive downdraft eliminator style. - 12.
+It shall be similar to the Breident positive downdraft eliminator style. - 6.
 Air Leakage Testing of the Ductwork Systems - A. It is the intent of this section to ensure the ductwork installed has minimal air leakage. - B. Air leakage testing shall be accomplished by an AABC or NEBB certified company.
 Refer to the Test & Balance specifications. - C. It is the intent to test all ductwork.
-The duct systems which will require testing are as follows - (1) All supply air duct systems - (2) All make-up air duct systems.
+The duct systems which will require testing are as follows: - (1) All supply air duct systems - (2) All make-up air duct systems. - D. Do not insulate the supply air systems prior to testing.